 The bank flights are well used.
 The lamb sale, the Sea Change event and the Ultra are still to come

-David Gammiel, the CalMac IT Director, had written to ask for a meeting.
+David Gammiel, the CalMac IT Director, had written to ask for a meeting wrt eBooking system.
 JMC will reply

 Islands Business Resilience Fund: this £4.4 million fund has now been earmarked for the Uists and Colonsay.
 Tiree had not been included because the way HIE had calculated ferry disruption only took into account cancelled ferry sailings.
 We had written to the Cabinet secretary to protest.
 Mull and Iona Transport Committee had done the same.
 Their correspondence and Freedom of Information requests had uncovered a possible lack of an Islands Community Impact Assessment.
 By the Scottish Government itself!
 We will put this correspondence up on our website.
 We should combine our efforts with Coll, Mull and Islay.
 If the funds had been more fairly distributed, Tiree might have got around £40-60,000